 Tilo Gockel’s photography on his website and in the Strobist FB group, always impresses.
+You also might know him as the author of superb books on flash photography.
 He is always pushing his own boundaries, coming up with images that surprise.
 From photograph of models, to the latest – product photography that excels.
 Tilo was kind enough to expand on the image, and explain how he set it up.

 Product Photography – Diver’s Chronograph